 Understanding procrastination and how to achieve our goals

 Timothy A Pychyl Ph.D.

 Sticking to our exercise intentions is tough.
-Too often present-self puts off the workout, believing that future-self is more motivated.
+Too often our present self puts off the workout, believing that our future self is more motivated.
 Here's why.

 Emotionally intense people can swing between highly positive and highly negative emotions.
 Does this affect procrastination?
 I think it does.

 As the CEO—Chief Excrement Officer—around our farm, I’ve learned something about the notion of precrastination and how it relates to procrastination.

 Although ADHD in children is typically associated with academic difficulties and procrastination, there is hope!
 Here's a success story and the strategies that made a difference.

 Did you try to put on your pants this morning, or did you put on your pants?

 Sleep quality is related to many important health outcomes, but this recent study shows that it’s also related to wasting time at work, at least for those low in self-control.